 - Amel Tafsout - Articles & Resources

-Born in Algeria, Amel Tafsout is a Language Senior Lecturer, a dance anthropologist, a story teller, a singer and an accomplished well respected dancer and choreographer of North African Maghreb Dance
+Born in Algeria, Amel Tafsout is a Language Senior Lecturer, dance anthropologist, storyteller, singer, and an accomplished, well-respected dancer and choreographer of North African Maghreb Dance.

 A Fading Fashion

-This is different from the ceremonial and beautification of other cultures (notably India) which uses different designs and restricts them mainly to hands and feet.
+Because of Islamic prohibition of tattoos, many women of Morocco and other North African countries today continue the practice with .
+This is different from the ceremonial and beautification of other cultures (notably India) which uses different designs and restricts them mainly to hands and feet. temporary henna tattoos

 - Algeria: Behind the Aures Women's Tattoos | Pulitzer Center

-Article about the history of tattoos in Tattooing in North Africa, The Middle East and Balkans by tattoo expert Lars Krutak, Cultural Anthropologist and Technical Advisor to the Vanishing Tattoo
+The history of tattoos in North Africa, the Middle East, and Balkans by tattoo expert Lars Krutak, cultural anthropologist and technical advisor.